PoliticalGraveyard.com

 Cipra, Winslow — of Lincoln, Lincoln County, Kan.
 Democrat.
 Alternate delegate to Democratic National Convention from Kansas, 1912.
 Burial location unknown.

-CIPRESSO (Soundex C162) — See also CIPRA, CIPRANI, CIPRIANI, CIPRIANO, CRESSON, DIPRETE, FRESSOLA, PERSICO, PRESS, PRESSER, PRESSL, PRESSLER, PRESSLEY, PRESSLY, PRESSMAN, PRESSNALL, PRESSON, RESSOR, SERPICO, SPRESSER.
+CIPRESSO (Soundex C162) — See also CIPRA, CIPRANI, CIPRIANI, CIPRIANO, CRESSON, DIPRETE, FRESSOLA, MONTRESSOR, PERSICO, PRESS, PRESSER, PRESSL, PRESSLER, PRESSLEY, PRESSLY, PRESSMAN, PRESSNALL, PRESSON, RESSOR, SERPICO, SPRESSER.

 CIPRIANI: See also John Eric Ensign

-Cipriani, Edward B. — U.S. Vice Consul in Port Antonio, 1916-17; Cardiff, 1919; Leeds, 1920-21; Glasgow, 1922-26.
+Cipriani, Edward B. — U.S. Vice Consul in Port Antonio, as of 1916-17; Cardiff, as of 1919; Leeds, as of 1920-21; Glasgow, as of 1922-26.
 Burial location unknown.

 Cipriani, Joseph B. — of Hancock County, W.Va.
 Democrat.
 Member of West Virginia state house of delegates 1st District; elected 1982; candidate for West Virginia state senate 1st District, 1984.
 Still living as of 1984.

-CIPRIANO: See also Cipriano R. Gonzales — Cipriano Guerra, Sr.
+CIPRIANO: See also Cipriano R. Gonzales — Cipriano Guerra Sr.

 Cipriano, Carmine — of Waterbury, New Haven County, Conn.
 Democrat.
 Delegate to Democratic National Convention from Connecticut, 1940.
 Presumed deceased.
 Burial location unknown.